nathancarter/weblurch/doc/plan.md

  * Create a method that computes, for any given "category definition" group, a simple representation of what function should be called in a parser object to extend it by adding that definition; the result should be JSON.
+   * A built-in category definition B modified by a category name N should represent the grammar rule N -> B.
+   * A regular expression category definition R modified by a category name N should represent the grammar rule N -> R.
+   * A symbol category definition S modified by a category name N should represent the grammar rule N -> S.
+   * One category name N1 modified by another N2 should represent the grammar rule N2 -> N1.
+This is the first rule for which the right-hand side is a non-terminal.
+   * A pattern category definition P modified by a category name N will usually also have other things modifying it.
+An optional operator name (as a name bubble) can target P; call that bubble O.  Also there may be bubble V1 through Vn targeting P, each of type name, specifying which identifiers in P are to be seen as placeholders (not literals).
+Each such Vi should be modified by a category name Ni to give it a type (in the sense of grammar non-terminals).
+This entire structure should represent the grammar rule N -> P', where P' is P with each Vi replaced by Ni.
+The bubble O will be used to construct an OpenMath symbol used when constructing a parse tree, and which will be mentioned in the bubble tag for expressions with this operator as their outermost.
+Note also that each Vi may contain one or more variables.
  * The `contentsChanged` handler for any given group in the document should call that function in itself (if it's a category definition group) or (if it's not) in any category definition group to which it's connected,